terry-woosley/study-session/README.md

 ## Development

 The development of this application is broken up into specific activities and features.
 Each contributor is responsible for completing their agreed portion of the application
-  * David Curtis: User Acount Registration, User login, cross activity data communication, and data input validation
+  * David Curtis: User Acount Registration, User login, cross activity data communication, data input validation/security
   * Terry Woosley: Study Group management and main activity population
-  * Ronny Aretz: Study Group creation and management
+  * Ronny Aretz: Study Group creation/join/searching and management
-  * Dylan Rongey: User profile management
+  * Dylan Rongey: User profile page design

 ## Data Stroage